-(kill = 37.; not in assembler) (process number in r0) sys kill; sig signal(II), kill(I)
+(kill = 37.; not in assembler) (process number in r0) sys kill; sig kill(pid, sig);

 Kill sends the signal sig to the process specified by the process number in r0.
-See signal(II) for a list of signals.
+See signal (II) for a list of signals.

 The sending and receiving processes must have the same controlling typewriter, otherwise this call is restricted to the super-user.